-23. If for any reason a decision is deferred following a hearing, the subsequent meeting will normally be in private session and representors will not be able to attend or speak again to the Committee.
+22. If a decision is deferred following a hearing, the subsequent meeting will normally be in private session and representors will not be able to attend or speak again to the Committee.

 Can the Commissioners contribute to the cost of travelling to London to attend the Committee?